 Dr. Rosenfeld performs the tubal reversal surgery using the most expensive sutures available and most commonly used in delicate eye surgery.
 The ultra-fine 10-0 nylon suture is the smallest, finest suture available, which reduces the amount of scar tissue that may develop.
 It has the smallest needle for decreased trauma to the tissues.
 These ultra-fine sutures require a high degree of technical skill and years of experience but we have found our tubal reversal success rates have increased significantly since using these sutures.

-Another essential detail in Dr. Rosenfeld’s tubal reversal surgery is the use of Interceed which was approved by the FDA to help prevent adhesions.
+Another essential detail in Dr. Rosenfeld’s tubal reversal surgery is the use of Gynecare Interceed approved by the FDA to help prevent adhesions.
 Adhesions can happen with any surgery and can decrease the chances for a successful pregnancy.